 When Verified: Visually verified during intermediate construction and final inspections.
-Resources:

-Built Green Logo files available by logging into your Built Green Builder portal: builtgreen.net/ Built Green Marketing Materials: https://builtgreen.net/resources/#builders 8-3: Builder's Website: Built Green logo and program description displayed and/or a Built Green hyperlink included in project description Responsible Party: Developer, General Contractor Intent: Increase consumer awareness of Built Green by increasing visibility of program benefits and Built Green builders in their communities, thereby building brand recognition value for Built Green members and homeowners.
+9-3: Builder's Website: Built Green logo and program description displayed and/or a Built Green hyperlink included in project description.
+Responsible Party: Developer, General Contractor Intent: Increase consumer awareness of Built Green by increasing visibility of program benefits and Built Green builders in their communities, thereby building brand recognition value for Built Green members and homeowners.
 Performance Requirement: Built Green logo or Built Green Member logo and program description (including benefits to homebuyers) displayed in an easily found location on the builder's website.

-Points: 1 Point

-When Verified: Visually verified during intermediate construction and final inspections.
+Points: 1 point When Verified: Visually verified during intermediate construction and final inspections.
 Resources:

-Built Green Logo files available by logging into your Built Green Builder portal: builtgreen.net Built Green Marketing Materials: https://builtgreen.net/resources/#builders 8-4: Extra credit for innovation in marketing for Built Green brand You may submit a marketing strategy that includes promoting the Built Green logo or brand, not specifically called out in this section, for consideration for an extra credit for Innovation.
+Built Green Logo files available by logging into your Built Green Builder portal: builtgreen.net Built Green Marketing Materials: https://builtgreen.net/resources/#builders 9-4: Extra credit for innovation in marketing for Built Green brand, subject to approval by Built Green Program Manager You may submit a marketing strategy that includes promoting the Built Green logo or brand, not specifically called out in this section, for consideration for an extra credit for Innovation.
 All extra credits are subject to approval by the Program Manager.
-If approved, add up to 5 points to your Section 8 total.
+If approved, add up to 5 points to your Section 9 total.